v-zhuravlev/zbx_mqtt/README.md

 # MQTT Zabbix integration

-This is MQTT <-> Zabbix integration tested with Wirenboard controllers.
-This solution uses dependent items, jsonpath and jsonpath validation.
+This is MQTT <-> Zabbix integration, tested with Wirenboard controllers.
+This solution uses dependent items, JSONPath preprocessing and JSONPath validation.
-Collects multiple MQTT topics at once.
-Topic wildcards can be used as well.
-So single call to the device/broker can be to collect everything you need.
+Collects multiple MQTT topics at once using topic wildcards like `#`.
+So single subscribe to the device/MQTT broker can be used to collect everything you need.
-Zabbix 4.2 is recommended ( where jsonpath validation is used to find out out-of-date values) and at least 3.4 for basic usage without validation.
+Zabbix 4.2 is recommended ( where JSONPath validation is used to ignore out out-of-date values) and at least 3.4 for the basic usage without validation.

 ## Setup with Wirenboard

 ### Zabbix server/proxy (externalscripts)

 `apt-get install python python-pip`
 `pip install paho-mqtt==1.2.3 --no-cache-dir`
 `cp mqtt /usr/lib/zabbix/externalscripts/`
 `chmod +x /usr/lib/zabbix/externalscripts/mqtt`

 ### Zabbix agent (userparameteres)